 Amazon storage fees are dictated by the size category of the item and the season.
-Amazon charges approximately 300% more during peak, which falls on October to December.
+Amazon charges approximately 300% more during peak, which falls from October to December.
 It also charges about 40% more for standard size items than oversize items.
-It's important to know that while Amazon storage fees may seem relatively cheap on a per item basis, Amazon storage fees are typically anywhere from 100%-800% more expensive than a third party logistics provider, especially during peak season (Amazon charges around $170/pallet during peak whereas most 3PLs charge around $20/pallet).
+It's important to know that while Amazon storage fees may seem relatively cheap on a per-item basis, Amazon storage fees are typically anywhere from 100%-800% more expensive than a third-party logistics provider, especially during peak season (Amazon charges around $170/pallet during peak whereas most 3PLs charge around $20/pallet).

-Storage fees are even more crippling when long term storage fees are taken into account.
-Storing inventory at Amazon longer than 6 months must be avoided – at that point the approximate cost per pallet of goods is a staggering $240+.
+Storage fees are even more crippling when long-term storage fees are taken into account.
+Storing inventory at Amazon for longer than 6 months must be avoided – at that point the approximate cost per pallet of goods is a staggering $240+.

 Inbound FBA Fees

 There is a significant cost of landing your items at Amazon FBA warehouses.
 There are both inbound shipping costs and handling fees from third-party logistics providers (if you are using one).
 In general, you should try to ship to Amazon direct without using a 3PL as long as you can sell through your inventory in 6 months or under.
 We have an excellent article on shipping full containers and LCL freight directly into Amazon.
 Using a 3PL adds costs, transit times, and increases the likelihood of out-of-stockages.